eclipse-slm/slm/docs/docs/getting-started/installation.md

 * Docker Compose

 ## Download
-Download the latest version of `slm-setup-compose.zip` from the [releases page on GitHub](https://github.com/FabOS-AI/fabos-slm/releases), which contains the compose files of the stack.
+Download the latest version of `elcipse-slm-setup-compose.zip` from the [releases page on GitHub](https://github.com/eclipse-slm/slm/releases), which contains the compose files of the stack.

 <div id="start"></div>

 ## Start

-Set in the file `.env` the variable `SLM_HOSTNAME` to the hostname of the host where the stack will be started.
+Set in the file `.env` the variable `SLM_HOSTNAME` and `SLM_IP` to the hostname and IP adress of the host where the stack will be started.
 E.g.:
 ```
 SLM_HOSTNAME=myhost.local
+SLM_IP=192.168.100.10
 ```

 ::: warning ATTENTION